DLTK's Crafts for Kids

 Watching the colors spread when you paint with water color paints can be a lot of

 fun.
 If you use two primary colours (like blue and yellow) you can

-see what colour is made when they mix (green).
+see what color is made when they mix (green).

 Or you can just use colours you think are pretty together like we did!

-If you take a paintbrush with no colour on it and "paint" your sheet
+If you take a paintbrush with no color on it and "paint" your sheet

 of paper with water so it's damp before you start your watercolor